 - provision for the reopening of claims;

 - regulation of compliance and enforcement, and provision for a no-fault-based compensation system and matters connected therewith; and

 - replacement of 'concept mandators' with contractors and sub-contractors.

-At the same time, the draft changes to the Regulations on the Compensation Fund New Assessment Model under COIDA have also been published for public comment.
+The draft changes to the Regulations on the Compensation Fund New Assessment Model under COIDA have been published for public comment.

 The main proposals are to reduce the existing 102 assessment subclasses to five main assessment classes to simplify the process of dealing with the Compensation Fund.
 The reason for this change is because the Compensation Fund assesses employers based on the industry in which they operate and are assigned to a specific assessment class for the basis of determining their liability to the Fund.
 However, because of the number of classes, employers often are registered in incorrect classes, resulting in inaccurate collection and recording of the Compensation Fund's financial performance.
 The current classes also contribute to fraudulent conduct by different stakeholders who may not want to pay the assessment fees relating to the industry in which the employer operates.